NateEag/how-i-code/content/human-names.rst

 Human names cannot be `sanely validated`_.

 It is incorrect to assume that every person in a system has a name.
-Newborn babies don't have names, and in `some cases it takes time`_ for them to be named.
+Newborn babies don't always have names, and in `some cases it takes time`_ for them to be named.

 It's also a bit intrusive to insist that every person using a system provide one.